QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 |--------|----------|
 | Array  | False    |

-A list of Maven repository url strings where dependencies can be looked for in addition to Quilt's central repository.
+A list of Maven repository URL strings where dependencies can be looked for in addition to Quilt's central repository.

 ### The `metadata` field
 | Type   | Required |